-MIS 7813 / MIS 7823 Specialized Reading and Research:

-Missions (3 credits)
+MIS 7813/MIS 7823 Specialized Reading and Research: Missions (3 credits)

-See "Specialized Studies-All Divisions" at the end of this section of "Graduate Course Descriptions" for details.
+See "Specialized Studies-All Divisions" at the end of this section for details.

-Research (RES)-General Education Division
+Research (RES) General Education Division

-RES 5023 Graduate Research and Writing: Principles and

-Practice (3 credits)
+RES 5023 Graduate Research and Writing: Principles and Practice (3 credits)

-This course is an introductory course that ensures the student gains the writing tools needed to be successful in future graduate courses through the practice of high-level written expression.
+This introductory course ensures the student gains the writing tools needed to be successful in future graduate courses through the practice of high-level written expression.
 Emphasis is placed on utilizing critical thinking skills, analyzing and synthesizing information gained through research, and presenting the results in an academically acceptable format.